Enhanced Relaxed Physical Factorization preconditioner for coupled poromechanics: Enhanced RPF preconditioner

 \begin{remark} The use of Method 2 for solving the inner systems with both $\hat{K}$ and $\hat{A}$ is equivalent to compute the vector $\vec{t}=\blkMat{M}^{-1}\vec{r}$ using directly equation \eqref{eq:RPF}:

 where $\blkMat{M}_1$ and $\blkMat{M}_2$ are inverted with the aid of the factorizations:

-This leads to an alternative ERPF2 implementation, which is naturally more prone to a split preconditioning strategy.
-Details of such equivalence along with the alternative ERPF2 algorithm are provided in \ref{app:altERPF2}. \end{remark}
+This leads to an alternative ERPF2 implementation, which is naturally more prone to a split preconditioning strategy. {The use of the factorizations \eqref{eq:fact_M1}-\eqref{eq:fact_M2} into \eqref{eq:dirRPF} whenever $\alpha<\alpha_K$ and $\alpha<\alpha_A$ provides the same numerical outcome as the application of Algorithm \ref{alg:met2}.} Details of such equivalence along with the alternative ERPF2 algorithm are provided in \ref{app:altERPF2}. \end{remark}